 Join Us at The Settlers Inn for a Getaway Filled with Plenty of Rest and Relaxation!

 Nestled in the town of Hawley, PA is The Settlers Inn.
 Home to 23 guest rooms, a farm-to-table restaurant, and many common areas to kick up your feet, you’ll want to stay with us on your next trip to the Pocono Mountains.
-Now through March 23rd, we will be offering our Winter Foodies Getaway special.
-Stay with us from Sunday through Thursday and you’ll stay in one of our best available rooms.
-You’ll not only enjoy wine upon arrival, but you will also dine on a 3-course dinner for 2 and a full breakfast the next day.
-For more information on how to book this getaway, give us a call at 570-226-2993.
+Don’t forget to check out our specials and packages.
+Whether you’re interested in a getaway that caters to adventurers, foodies, music lovers, or those in need of a little pampering, you’ll find an add-on that is sure to enhance your stay.
+You’ll also enjoy a full breakfast each morning of your stay.
 We look forward to having you visit the Inn soon.